zydou/arti/crates/arti-config/README.md

-# tor-config
+# arti-config

-`tor-config`: Tools for configuration management in Arti
+`arti-config`: Tools for configuration management in Arti

 ## Overview